-Part 1 - Introduction and key concepts
+Part 1 - Introduction

-3. Part 1 provides an overview of the main provisions of this Bill and sets out the purpose of the Bill.
-This Part specifies which bodies are 'public bodies' for the purposes of Parts 1 -3 of the Bill and therefore subject to the provisions of these parts, establishes a 'common aim' for these public bodies in relation to improving well-being and introduces the sustainable development principle.
+3. Part 1 provides an overview of the main provisions of this Bill and specifies which bodies are 'public bodies' for the purposes of Parts 1 and 3 of the Bill and therefore subject to the provisions of these parts.